tomaka/spec/src/network-protocol.md

 > **Note**: `Role` is defined in the *Block announces* section.

+An implementation can use the `Role` of a peer as a hint in order to determine the priority level at which it broadcasts notifications to that peer.

 The format of a notification is one of the following:

 #### Neighbor packet